RedisTimeSeries/RedisTimeSeries/docs/commands.md

 ```

 #### Complexity
-If a compaction rule exits on a timeseries `TS.ADD` performance might be reduced, the complexity of `TS.ADD` is always O(M) when M is the amount of compactions rules or O(1).
+If a compaction rule exits on a timeseries `TS.ADD` performance might be reduced, the complexity of `TS.ADD` is always O(M) when M is the amount of compactions rules or O(1) with no compaction.

 #### Notes
 You can use this command to add data to an non existing timeseries in a single command.
 This is the reason why the labels and retentionsecs are optional arguments.
 When specified, RedisTimeSeries will check if it needs to update the labels and or retentionSecs which introduces additional complexity.